elliothogg/leadsheet_arrangement_system/README.md

 Python version = 3.8.3

+You must have venv installed globally

+You must also have graphviz installed globally for Keras model plots to work

 ### To install dependencies:

-$ cd leadsheet_arrangement_system
+$ cd leadsheet_arrangement_system\
-$ python3 -m venv venv/
+$ python3 -m venv venv/\
-$ source venv/bin/activate
+$ source venv/bin/activate\
-$ pip install -r requirements.txt
+$ pip install -r requirements.txt\

 ### To exit the virtual environment: